Redkiller5451/Powerplay/README.md

 ### Marksman (Good, Villager)
 I learn how many Minions have been revealed.

+### Soldier (Good, Villager)
+If both cards next to me are good, they cannot die.
+Or else I am corrupted.

 ### Know-It-All (Good, Villager)
 Learn a factually true or false statement, and learn if it is true or false.